JUMP TO A TOPIC

 What Is ONCOS-102?

-ONCOS-102 is an oncolytic adenovirus armed with an immune-stimulating transgene.
-The therapy delivers a virus into mesothelioma cells, and this virus carries cytokines that encourage a quick and powerful immune response.
+ONCOS-102 is an oncolytic virus for mesothelioma engineered to selectively infect and destroy cancer cells.
+The virus carries cytokines that stimulate a quick and powerful immune response.

 How Does ONCOS-102 Work?